 To have your identification revised most government organizations, credit card firms, etc. will accept a copy of the marriage certificate issued by the Office of the Registrar General as proof of the marriage.

-Option 3: Legally change his/her last name
+Option 3: Legally change their last name

 A legal name is the name by which the person is entitled to be recognized for the purposes of Ontario law.